 - The 600-hour programme is mainly online with a five day face-to-face workshop in Auckland during the July school holidays;

 - Because of the huge demand for our services nationwide, we do give priority to applicants intending to become a SPELD NZ Teacher;

-- Discover more about working as a SPELD NZ probationary teacher here.
+- Discover more about working as a SPELD NZ probationary teacher;

-See more details about Our Level 5 programme below.
+- See more details on our Level 5 programme below.

 “The most informative and positive experience I have ever had in my teaching career of 15 years.”

 The programme requires 600 hours’ participation/study activity between February and November.
 We recommend allocating (on average) 16 hours per week to complete the programme.

 The total cost of the 2024 programme TBC.

 SPELD NZ training subsidies may be available in some parts of New Zealand for those who intend to become registered SPELD NZ Teachers.